Skip to main content

 Niche communities

 Many retirees want to live near family, friends, and other support systems.
 Others want to start a new chapter in a new place.
 Many locales fit the bill.
 However, some states seem to meet Americans’ needs more than others.
-Based on happiness levels, housing affordability, tax rate, and health care quality, a few states come out on top, including Pennsylvania, Florida, and Michigan.5 Be sure to explore what’s right for you.

 Lifestyle in retirement

-Of course, your daily routine and activities will play a big role in your life satisfaction.
+Of course, daily routines and activities will play a big role in your life satisfaction.
 So be sure to do what you enjoy and perhaps take on some new hobbies.
 Enjoying friends, nature, art, travel, food, and books are all worthwhile pursuits.
 And so is being active in your community, which can also reestablish your purpose.

 Retirement is an exciting time of life.
 Be sure to live how and where you want to live by planning for it now.